UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 - Explain the $K$-nearest neighbor classification algorithm.
 - Perform $K$-nearest neighbor classification in Python using `scikit-learn`.
 - Use `StandardScaler` and `make_column_transformer` to preprocess data to be centered and scaled.
-- Use `resample` to preprocess data to be balanced.
+- Use `sample` to preprocess data to be balanced.
 - Combine preprocessing and model training using `make_pipeline`.

 +++